Yussf101/file_organizer_in_linux/README.md

 # file_organizer_in_linux
-A multilingual file organizer script that sorts files into categorized folders (e.g., Images, Documents) based on their type.
+A multilingual file organizer script that sorts files into categorized folders (e.g., Images, Documents, videos, archives) based on their type.

 ##  Steps to Run the Script